Bollywood seeks a boost with 'Forrest Gump' remake - ExBulletin

 Bollywood seeks a boost with ‘Forrest Gump’ remake

-Aamir Khan’s ‘Laal Singh Chaddha’, an adaptation of the 1994 American classic starring Tom Hanks, hits theaters on Thursday ahead of India’s 75th independence celebrations.
+Aamir Khan’s ‘Laal Singh Chaddha’, an adaptation of the 1994 classic starring Tom Hanks, hit theaters on Thursday ahead of India’s 75th independence celebrations.

-Disappointing takings for other Bollywood A-listers cast a pall over an industry still recovering from Covid-19 lockdown losses as many in movie-crazed India turned to movie giants streaming like Netflix and Disney+ Hotstar.
+Disappointing receipts for other Bollywood A-listers cast a pall over an industry still recovering from COVID-19 lockdown losses as many movie-mad Indians turned to streaming giants like Netflix and Disney + Hotstar.

-The adaptation retains several iconic scenes from the original – which won six Oscars, including Best Picture – such as a floating white feather, games of ping pong and lots of running.
+The adaptation retains several iconic scenes from the original which won six Oscars, including Best Picture, such as a floating white feather, a game of ping pong, and lots of running.

 Golgappa box

-The film promises to take people on a journey through India’s history the way Gump stumbled and influenced major events in the United States like the Vietnam War.
+The film promises to take people through India’s history the way Gump stumbled and influenced major events in the United States like the Vietnam War.

+This could anger right-wing Indian critics who have already called for a boycott of the film due to Khan’s 2015 comments deemed unpatriotic.

 Khan, the star of the megahit “Dangal” (2016), and screenwriter Atul Kulkarni were coy in sharing the Indian historical settings that would be featured.